 First presented in June 2009, the SLPGC Annual Conference is a premier opportunity for nonprofit leaders, gift planners, and estate and financial planning professionals to participate in an intensive educational summit.
 The Annual Conference is a full-day of educational sessions with top experts in charitable gift planning and networking with colleagues throughout the region.

-Opening Keynote – “Can This Be Closed?
-Will Tax Reform Kill a Planned Gift?”
+Opening Keynote – “Can This Gift Be Closed?

 Closing Keynote – “Overcoming Donor Objection Through Creative Case Development”